AvDelphi/ADS-B-Feeder/README.md

 data.avdelphi.com:24999
 TCP or UDP

+Installing the feed script
+Click on the 'Setup instructions' link above to see the step-by-step installation guide.

 Create an account at AvDelphi so you can claim your feed and receive the benefits of an ADSB contributor.
 Sign-up at https://www.avdelphi.com/login

 Once your feed script is running you can check if we can see your feed at https://www.avdelphi.com/myfeed.html